uedaLabR/nanoDoc2/README.md

 3. The k-mer model downloaded from the link: [https://github.com/nanoporetech/kmer_models/blob/master/r9.4_180mv_70bps_5mer_RNA/template_median69pA.model]()
 3. Minimap2 parameters can be loosened for heavily modified RNA sequences.<br>Parameters for minimap can be set in the "-mo" option in the ‘fast5ToReSegmentedPq’ command described above.
 One could decrease those parameters if RNA is basecalled with a lot of error caused by heavy modifications.
 4. Current version is only applicable to plus strand, i.e. users need to prepare transcript sequence as a reference.
-5. Method *does not have single-base resolution*. **±1 position should also be considered** as a candidate for modification sites.
+5. Method *does not have single-base resolution*. **-4 to +2 position should also be considered** as a candidate for modification sites.